tjd1234/cmpt225summer2023/assignments/a3/README.md

   [jinglenet_input4.txt](jinglenet_input4.txt), and
   [jinglenet_input5.txt](jinglenet_input5.txt).
-- **3 marks**: The program produces the correct output for another input file, in the same style as the jnghlenet_input files supplied by the markers.
+- **3 marks**: The program produces the correct output for another input file, in the same style as the `jinglenet_input` files supplied by the markers.

 ### Overall source code readability: 5 marks